h2oai/h2o-3/h2o-docs/src/product/data-science/stacked-ensembles.rst

   Hopefully, but it's not always the case (especially if you have very small data).
 That's why it always a good idea to check the performance of your stacked ensemble and compare it against the performance of the individual base learners.

 -  **How do I improve the performance of an ensemble?**

   If you find that your ensemble is not performing better than the best base learner, then you can try a few different things.
+First make sure to try the default metalearner (GLM) and then try the other options for ``metalearner_algorithm``.
+Once fully customized `metalearner support <https://0xdata.atlassian.net/browse/PUBDEV-5086>`__ is added, you can try out different hyperparamters for the metalearner algorithm as well.

-First, look to see if there are base learners that are performing much worse than the other base learners (for example, a GLM).
+  Second, look to see if there are base learners that are performing much worse than the other base learners (for example, a GLM).
 If so, remove them from the ensemble and try again.

-Second, you can try adding more models to the ensemble, especially models that add diversity to your set of base models.
-Once `custom metalearner support <https://0xdata.atlassian.net/browse/PUBDEV-3743>`__ is added, you can try out different metalearners as well.
+  You can also try adding more models to the ensemble, especially models that add diversity to your set of base models.
+Training a random grid of models (or multiple random grids, one for each algorithm type) is a good way to generate a diverse set of base learners.

 -  **How does the algorithm handle missing values during training?**